Along the Namibian coast the nutrient-rich cold Benguela Current and its upwelling system in the Atlantic Ocean supports a vibrant fishing industry.

 Therefore Namibia’s has to take care of this renewable and living resource.
 The Ministry of Fisheries and Marine Resources issues rights of exploitation, fishing vessel licenses, and in some fisheries, TACs and individual catch quotas.

+Mariculture has become another sustainable way of creating employment and increase economic growth.
 This includes the cultivation of oysters in the sheltered Walvis Bay as well as ponds north of Swakopmund.
 Namibian oysters have become a sought-after, locally and abroad.